The development may have broad implications for efficient harvesting, storing, and control of energy flow for mechanical and optical applications.

 “Typically storing energy in resonant cavities is inefficient, but with our proposed method all the energy can be efficiently stored in these cavities,” said Younes Ra’di, an ASRC Photonics research professor involved in the research.

 To achieve their goal, the scientists had to devise a way for changing the basic interaction between waves and materials.
 When a light or sound wave hits an obstacle, it is either partially absorbed or reflected and scattered.
-The absorption process entails immediately converting of the wave into heat or other forms of energy.
+The absorption process entails immediately converting the wave into heat or other forms of energy.
 Materials that can’t absorb waves only reflect and scatter them.
 The researchers’ goal was to find a way to mimic the absorption process without converting the wave into other forms of energy and instead storing it in the material.
 This concept, introduced theoretically two years ago by the ASRC group, is known as coherent virtual absorption.

 To prove their theory, the researchers reasoned that they needed to tailor the waves’ time evolution so that when they came in contact with non-absorbing materials, they wouldn’t be reflected, scattered, or transmitted.
 This would prevent the wave impinging on the structure from escaping, and it would be efficiently trapped inside as if it were being absorbed.
 The stored wave could then be released on demand.

 During their experiment, researchers propagated two mechanical waves traveling in opposite directions along a carbon steel waveguide bar that contained a cavity.
 The time variations of each wave were carefully controlled to ensure that the cavity would retain all of the impinging energy.
-Then, by stopping the excitation or detuning one of the waves, they were able to control the release of the stored energy and send it towards a desired direction on demand.
+Then, by stopping the excitation or detuning one of the waves, they were able to control the release of the stored energy and send it toward a desired direction on demand.

 “While we ran our proof-of-concept experiment using elastic waves traveling in a solid material, our findings are also applicable to radiowaves and light, offering exciting prospects for efficient energy harvesting, wireless power transfer, low-energy photonics, and generally enhanced control over wave propagation,” said Ruzzene.